yaskovdev/blog/_posts/2018-01-08-you-already-own-a-software-development-company.md

 It's easier said than done.
 However, I believe that you have to at least try your hand at, say, freelancing.
 Your rates as a freelancer are higher in particular [because there is no middleman](https://www.quora.com/Why-are-freelancers-paid-more-than-employees) that takes most of your money.

-### Sure, That Might Work For An Outsource Company, But What About A Product-Based Company?
+### "Sure, That Might Work For An Outsource Company, But What About A Product-Based Company?"

 Actually, there's no big difference here.
 A product-based company is also a good platform to look for clients.
 But the "clients" are the company itself.
 Everything else is the same: the platform _for your own money_ gives you the job opportunity and the coffee.